geoschem/geos-chem-shared-docs/supplemental-guides/error-guide.rst

     Fatal compilation error: Out of memory asking for 36864.

-**Problem:** This error may be caused by the :literal:`datasize` limit not being maxed out in your Linux login environment.  `See this link
+**Problem:** This error may be caused by the :literal:`datasize` limit not being maxed out in your Linux login environment.  `For more informatin, see this link
 <http://software.intel.com/en-us/forums/topic/268149>`_ for more
 information.